 Sally King is our Attendance and Medical Officer.
 She works to improve attendance and follows up absences from school through, phone calls, letters, home visits and meetings.
 You can speak to Sally direct on 07880 826720 or by using the following email address – [email protected]

 As attendance is statutory, we all have a duty to ensure that children are in school every day (unless of course, they are very ill).
-Melanie hopes to work with you in making this possible.
+Sally hopes to work with you in making this possible.
 Hopefully, by supporting families to ensure that children are attending school regularly, there will be fewer referrals to the Education Welfare Officer.